Home insurance and your pool

 Does Home Insurance Cover Pool-Related Injuries?

 Yes, with proper liability coverage, home insurance can cover medical bills or lawsuits from pool-related injuries and accidents.
 Pools are considered “attractive nuisances,” meaning they can attract and endanger children.
+Many cities, towns, and insurers require a fence or enclosure around the pool.
+If your swimming pool does not meet those regulations, it MAY not qualify for liability coverage.
+Additionally, while Tower Hill will allow pools with slides and diving boards, it is important to note they are EXCLUDED from liability coverage.
 As a pool owner, you are liable for any accidents, even if the pool was used without your permission.
 Therefore, to avoid out-of-pocket costs for medical bills and lawsuits, increase your liability insurance limit or buy a separate umbrella policy.

 How Can I Make My Swimming Pool Safer?